 Each student is recommended to have their own annotated preparation for our seminars.
 There will be two written credit tests during semester.
-Written exam can be accessed only after achieving 65% from both credit tests.
-Double major students and AJEIEb students do not have to study Guidelines for Writing Interpretative Essay
+Written (final) exam can be accessed only after achieving 65% from both credit tests.
+Active participation during seminars is welcome.